Rayc940/ece5160-fast-robot/lab1/lab.md

 Next, we ran Example1_MicrophoneOutput from File → Examples → PDM.
 This example was used to test the onboard microphone.
 A C major scale audio from YouTube was played near the board, and serial monitor showed changing detected frequency content.
-This confirms that the microphone and PDM interface were functioning correctly.

 <div style="text-align:center; margin:30px 0;">
   <iframe